blues/accelerators-cellular-connected-electronic-kiosk/README.md

 # Cellular-Connected Electronic Kiosk

-A cellular-based solution for downloading resources for an electronic kiosk display without an Internet connected, using a simple Python script.
+A cellular-based solution for downloading resources for an electronic kiosk display without an Internet connection, using a simple Python script.

 If you're in this repo, it's assumed you have already followed the basic hardware and Notehub cloud configuration software outlined in the main [`app-accelerators` repo](https://github.com/blues/app-accelerators/tree/main/27-cellular-connected-electronic-kiosk).
 If you have not, please do so before proceeding further.